stnwanekezie/TobitRegression/README.md

-Below is a sample `README.md` file for a GitHub repository focused on Tobit regression implementation using Python.
 This file outlines the purpose of the repository, provides a description of the Tobit model and the specific log-likelihood function used, along with guidance on how to use the scripts in the repository.

 ---